-Cross phase liaison with several local secondary schools takes place during the Summer Term to enable a smooth transition from Year 6 to Key Stage 3.
+Cross phase liaison with several local secondary schools takes place during the year, with more opportunities planned into the Summer Term to enable a smooth transition from Year 6 to Key Stage 3.

 Secondary Transition issues are discussed at the Annual Review of pupils with a Statement of Educational Need/EHC plan in Year 5 and revisited during their Year 6 Annual Review when Secondary colleagues will be invited to attend.